 Is there such a thing as too much thinking, after all, thinking is useful right?
 It could even be said that our thoughts or the internal dialogue we all have….and yes, we do all talk to ourselves, even defines who we are.
 Well, ironically, the more I think about this, the more I come to the realisation that there is more to us and life than just thoughts, and that too much thinking, can actually do more harm than good.
 Let me explain.

 Another way to look at it is this.
 If you are more often than not thinking about what has already happened, or you are thinking about what hasn’t even happened yet, (or worse still, what might not even happen), surely that is not a good use of your time and energy.
-I say this because in reality you are letting time and your life pass you by because of focussing on things you can’t really do much about.
+I say this because in reality you are letting time and life pass you by because of focussing on things you can’t really do much about.
 You can’t change what has already happened and you can’t change what hasn’t happened yet, so why waste considerable energy thinking and often fretting about it.
-By all means make a situation better, but do it now and then move on, because the past is after all now a memory, which is just a thought.
-And of course, absolutely plan for the future, but do that by taking positive action now, and then letting the rest take care of itself, because as long as you do, it will.
-Don’t go over the future time and time again in your head because after all, it’s imagination, which is just a thought.
+By all means make a situation better, but do it now and then move on, because the past is after all just a memory, which is just a thought.
+And of course, absolutely plan for or influence the future, but do that by taking positive action now, and then letting the rest take care of itself, because as long as you do, it will.
+Don’t go over the future time and time again in your head because after all, it’s only imagination, which is just a thought.

-If you really reflect on it, how many of you have similar experiences with your thoughts and subsequent emotions and do those thoughts truly define who you are or can you define them?
-Maybe they are not as ridiculous as my supermarket example, but I bet you have them.
+Now, if you really reflect on it, how many of you have similar experiences with your thoughts and subsequent emotions and do those thoughts truly define who you are or can you define them?
+Maybe they are not as ridiculous as my example, but I bet you have them.
 Maybe they are things that are really important to you, but does that mean you should have the reaction you do, particularly if that reaction makes your present moment more difficult or unpleasant to deal with?
 Would it be good if you could manage your thoughts and subsequent emotional responses?
 I suspect it would and believe me you can and it makes such an amazing difference when you do.
 The trick is, that wherever your thoughts take you, don’t let them manage and define you by thinking about them too much and getting caught up in them.
 Manage and define your thoughts.
-Let them pass you by through staying in the present moment and embracing what is because the present moment is the only moment you ever have.
+Let them pass you by through staying in the present moment and embracing what is, because the present moment is the only moment you ever have.
 Don’t waste it.